 Free Access to Photos, Graphics, Videos, and Audio

 Canva is dedicated to providing educators free access to tools.
-For instance, with a free Canva for Education account, you can access:
+You can get verified as an educator and qualify for a free Canva Pro account!
+With your free Canva Pro account, you can access:

 - More than 420,000 templates